bionicdl-sustech/DeepClawBenchmark/Documents/Jigsaw_task/task_description.md

 **Precision**: TP/(TP+FP) = True position /(All predicted positive)

 where TP is Ture positive, TN is True negative, FP is False positive,FN is False negative
-- AP, The AP summarises the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1,...,1],here r is recall:
+- **AP**: The AP summarises the shape of the precision/recall curve, and is defined as the mean precision at a set of eleven equally spaced recall levels [0,0.1,...,1],here r is recall:

 ![](./AP.png)

-- success rate, this metric evaluates the physical performance of the picking, equals success picking/total picking.
+- **success rate**: this metric evaluates the physical performance of the picking, equals success picking/total picking.

-- time, the time consumption of each period and the full task.
-This metric represent the of the action.
+- **time**: the time consumption of each period and the full task.
+This metric represent the cost of the task.
+- **area rate**:

 ![metric](https://github.com/bionicdl-sustech/DeepClawBenchmark/blob/master/Documents/Jigsaw_task/metrics.png)